 Kubernetes Networking with Calico Training Course

 Project Calico is a networking solution designed for containers and virtual machines.
-Initially developed for OpenStack to simplify data transmission across the network, it now supports a wide range of platforms including Kubernetes, OpenShift, Docker EE, OpenStack, bare metal services, and others.
-Calico leverages IP routing instead of switching, virtual networks, overlay networks, and other complex workarounds to provide efficient and secure networking.
+Initially developed for OpenStack to streamline data transmission across networks, it now supports Kubernetes, OpenShift, Docker EE, OpenStack, bare metal services, and more.
+Calico utilizes IP routing, avoiding the complexity of switching, virtual networks, or overlay networks to deliver efficient and secure connectivity.

-This instructor-led, live training (online or onsite) is aimed at engineers who wish to network Kubernetes clusters using a simplified IP routing approach.
+This instructor-led live training, available either online or onsite, targets engineers who want to network Kubernetes clusters using a simplified IP routing approach.

-- Create a container networking solution for Kubernetes clusters using Calico.
+- Leverage Calico to establish a container networking solution for Kubernetes clusters.

-- Comprehend how Calico integrates internet routing protocols with consensus-based data stores to enhance network performance.
+- Comprehend how Calico integrates internet routing protocols with consensus-based data stores.

-- Utilize Calico to implement secure network policies for Kubernetes environments.
+- Utilize Calico to enforce secure network policies for Kubernetes.

 Format of the Course